Dmitrykrz/Korzhenevskiy_tick_tack_2/README.md

 # Arduino timer library based on millis()

 There are dozens of ticker/timer libraries out there.
 All of them lack on thing that I needed which is the ability to mass stop/start/update timers without the need to add a line for each timer.
-So I made such a library with the help of Andrey Krikunov.

 # Usage